snowplow/dbt-snowplow-normalize/README.md

 - Provides macros to simplify the production of models that split Snowplow event data into a table per event type, plus a reduced events table and latest user context table, for easier integration with downstream tools.
 - Includes a python script to generate the models using a simple configuration file that uses the schemas used within your pipelines to identify the columns, to greatly reduce the upfront effort in creating these models.

-Please refer to the [doc site][snowplow-web-docs] for a full breakdown of the package.
+Please refer to the [doc site](https://docs.snowplow.io/docs/modeling-your-data/modeling-your-data-with-dbt/) for a full breakdown of the package.

-> Note that currently only data processed by the [Snowplow Web dbt package][https://github.com/snowplow/dbt-snowplow-web] is supported and any filters applied within this package will be also applied here e.g. `app_id`.
+> Note that currently only data processed by the [Snowplow Web dbt package](https://github.com/snowplow/dbt-snowplow-web) is supported and any filters applied within this package will be also applied here e.g. `app_id`.

 ### Adapter Support